wrasdf/ops-kube-crossplane-terraform/README.md

 # ops-kube-crossplane-terraform
-crossplane with terraform-provider
+Crossplane with terraform-provider

 ### Investigate Scenarios

+- As a user, I would like to create a dynamodb with `Remote terraform moudle`.
+  - Workspace mode -> passed
+  - Composition mode -> passed

+- As a user, I would like to create a s3 bucket with `terraform inline code` .
+  - Workspace mode -> passed
+  - Composition mode -> passed

-- How to setup terrform kubernetes as backend -> ok
+- As a user, I would like to setup Kuernetes Secrets as terraform backend to store the state.
-  - tf-status in the secrets of k8s upbound-system namespace:
+  - tf-status in the secrets of `upbound-system` namespace. eg:
     - tfstate-workspace-crossplane-terraform-s3-alpha-apse2-v1-crossplane-terraform-provider-config-alpha-apse2-v1

-- How does terraform-provider works with IRSA -> ok

-- How to create dynamodb (remote module)
-  - workspace -> ok
-  - composition - ok

-- How to create s3
-  - workspace -> ok
-  - composition -> ok
+- As an admin user, I would like to config IRSA for terraform-provider.

-- How to debug the issues
+- As a user/admin user, how could I debug the issues.
   - k get s3
   - k get dynamodb
   - k get Composition